-- Sale of the Stuyvesant-Fish House (current President's residence) - Renting out the first floor of the Foundation Building (e.g., develop as retail, office space) - Sale of the Residence Hall/Dorm
+- Renting out the first floor of the Foundation Building (e.g., develop as retail, office space) - Sale of the Residence Hall/Dorm

 Additional initiatives may further accelerate the plan.
 Bullpen ideas are on standby to support the plan should a core initiative not develop as expected.
 These ideas do have downsides and will only be pursued if those downsides are reduced or eliminated.